chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 end
 {% endcodeblock %}

-That allows us to simplify the API helper mixin quite a bit:
+You can see for yourself how the API helper mixin and the test itself have benefited from the refactoring:

 {% codeblock lang:ruby test/support/fivethirtyeight_helpers.rb %}
 module FiveThirtyEightHelpers